Apple's New Spaceship Campus Gets a Name, Lifts Off In April

 Guess who will be sad *they* didn't spend $40 on IAP that year...

+With the right slope contour, you could make it so they fell back pretty far.

+Another option would be a kind of blind curve, where they shamble in and then just shamble away on the other side.

-doesn't perceive that big (Score:2)
+doesn't perceive that big (Score:3)

 Re: (Score:2)